anefischer/udacity/README.md

 This is a github repro for the Udacity Nanodegree Programms I haven taken in 2021.
 The cumulative effort for the courses is 21 months (based on 10hrs/week).
 I guess thats about one term at university.
 Udacity has a lot of more interessting courses.
 My goal was to get fast into Data Science and Machine Learning while also understanding the theory behind it.
-I therfore selected the following courses.
+I therefor selected the following courses.

 ### DAND: Data Analyst Nanodegree (nd002)
 Recommended time: 4 months, Level: Intermediate